Test Match Animal:

 The idea of the “Test Match Animal” may now sound a little corny or glib, but it still remains relevant.

 It encapsulates the concept that for a player to succeed at the very highest level, he requires a very particular set of skills (like Liam Neeson), and that not all of those can be learned or taught.
-The game is quicker and more physical, but a good player can train his body to adjust to this step up and after a few matches at that intensity will be up to speed.
+The game is quicker and more physical, but a good player can train their body to adjust to this step up and after a few matches at that intensity will be up to speed.

 What is far harder to learn is the speed of thought required and the ability to think clearly and calmly under pressure of international rugby.
 At the same time, there are those who enjoy that extra pressure and actually thrive on it.